nicklee375/Hello-World/README.md

 # ML portfolio

-Hi there, this is a small collection of my machine learning portfolio to showcase some of my skills
+Hi there, this is a small collection of my machine learning portfolio to showcase some of machine learning skills with Python

 Projects:
 1. Predicting bike rental usage based on weather - SVM and RFR (supervised learning)